Admicos/minecraft-wayland/README.md

 - The controls page (and anywhere a keyboard key is shown) is a bit wonky
   - Keys you replace through your compositor (example: `caps:swapescape`) will require you to use the original key
-- Originally made for Sway, GNOME needs to manually makepkg the `libdecoration` branch for GNOME specific fixes or download an unofficial package listed below (until a new GLFW version releases)
+- Originally made for Sway, other desktops (GNOME, for example) might need to manually makepkg the `libdecoration` branch for GNOME specific fixes or download an unofficial package listed below (until a new GLFW version releases)
-  - I haven't received any bug reports from KDE, so it'll (probably) work
+  - KDE works on both branches, but with some [minor issues](https://github.com/Admicos/minecraft-wayland/issues/8#issuecomment-997155245)

 ## Step 1: Setting up MultiMC to use the system GLFW